Skip to main content

 You will have until 28 April 2025 to return the signed funding agreement and an invoice for the payment of the grant to the department.
 Provided you meet this deadline, the department will execute the funding agreement and pay you the grant funding by 6 June 2025.

-The guidelines state that funded projects will need to start by 10 June 2025.
+Funded projects will need to start no earlier than 10 June 2025.
 What will successful applicants have to do to demonstrate project commencement?

 ‘Project commencement’ will be defined in the funding agreement based on the tasks and milestones from the project plan in the grant recipient’s application.